Aliases for MED9 Gene

 GeneCards Summary for MED9 Gene

 MED9 (Mediator Complex Subunit 9) is a Protein Coding gene.
-Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Developmental Biology.
+Diseases associated with MED9 include Smith-Magenis Syndrome.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Metabolism.

 UniProtKB/Swiss-Prot Summary for MED9 Gene